2 Day 1 Night Great Ocean Road and Grampians Melbourne to Adelaide

 - Connecting bus to Adelaide

-“You’ll cover alot in 2 days on this tour making it a great option for those short on time wanting to see as much as possible while making your way to Adelaide.” –Clinton – One Stop Adventures Travel Expert
+“You’ll cover a lot in 2 days on this tour making it a great option for those short on time wanting to see as much as possible while making your way to Adelaide.” – Cameron – One Stop Adventures Travel Expert

 - Descend the Gibson Steps and view the Apostles from the beach